mkienenb/web-app-react-kotlin-js-gradle/README.md

 This repository is the code corresponding to the hands-on lab Building Web Applications with React and Kotlin JS.

 **You can find the code of the lab after each step outlined in the tutorial in the corresponding branch.**

+## Enhancement: Cucumber BDD tests

+* This example has been enhanced with the changes needed to run cucumber tests against the React app
+  - cucumber tests run in jvmTest rather than jsTest
+  - ReactApp is started before and after each scenario

+## Enhancement: React Component tests

+* Only run in `jsBrowserTest` task and not in `jsNodeTest`
+* Downloads Chrome before running `jsBrowserTest`
+  * Chrome is removed on task `clean`